Freddie1056/finalprojectphase3/README.md

 Inventory Management System

-A command-line based Inventory Management System built in Python, utilizing SQLite for database management.
-This system enables users to efficiently manage inventory by adding, viewing, and tracking items in stock.
+A robust Inventory Management System built with Python and SQLite, designed to manage stock effectively.
+This project offers a streamlined solution for adding, viewing, and managing items in a local database via a command-line interface.

-Features
+Key Features
-Add Items: Insert new items into the inventory with details such as name, price, and quantity.
+Add New Items: Insert new inventory items with details like name, price, and quantity.
-View Items: Retrieve a list of all items in the inventory.
+View Inventory: List all items currently in stock with their respective details.
-Data Persistence: Items are stored in a SQLite database for persistent storage.
+SQLite Integration: Persistent data storage through a local SQLite database.
-Installation
+Getting Started
-Follow these steps to install and run the Inventory Management System on your local machine.
+To get the Inventory Management System up and running on your local machine, follow the steps outlined below.

 Prerequisites
-Python 3.x: Ensure you have Python 3 installed.
-You can download it from python.org.
+Ensure that you have the following installed:

-SQLite3: SQLite is required to manage the database.
-It comes pre-installed with Python.
+Python 3.x: Download from python.org.
-Virtual Environment: It's recommended to use a virtual environment to manage dependencies.
+SQLite: Usually comes pre-installed with Python.
-Steps
+Installation
 Clone the repository:

 bash
 Copy code
 git clone https://github.com/your-username/inventory_proj.git
 cd inventory_proj
-Create a virtual environment (optional but recommended):
+Set up a Virtual Environment (recommended):

 bash
 Copy code
 python3 -m venv .venv
 source .venv/bin/activate
-Install the required dependencies:
+Install Dependencies:

 bash
 Copy code
 pip install -r requirements.txt
-Set up the database: The database will automatically be created and populated when you run the program.
+Set up the SQLite Database: The SQLite database will be created automatically when you run the application for the first time.

-Usage
+Running the Application
-Activate the virtual environment (if using one):
+Activate the virtual environment (if using):

 bash
 Copy code